alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

+---
+layout: page
-# ALAN TUTORIAL: An introduction to the Model Language
+title: "An introduction to the Model Language"
+category: docs
+---

 ## Introduction
 In the range of tutorials concerning the Alan platform this tutorial will focus on the model language and is a good start to learn the ins and outs of the Alan platform.
 By means of a story we will take you along several topics and build up the model at the same time.
 At the end of some topics a reference to a tutorial folder is provided in case you need extra help with producing the appropriate result.
 Enjoy!